58 Dog Breeds That Start With P

 The Papipoo is a hybrid dog created by crossing the Papillon with the Poodle.
 It is a toy-sized canine with a curled tail that enjoys being active and chasing after things.

-In addition, It is also incredibly caring and affectionate, despite its occasionally naughty nature.
+In addition, It is also incredibly caring and affectionate despite its occasionally naughty nature.

 33. Patterdale Terrier

 The Patterdale Terrier is an intelligent and active breed of dog that excels in hunting.
-It is an excellent guard dog but also enjoys curling up in your lap while watching a nice movie.
+It is an excellent guard dog but enjoys curling up in your lap while watching a nice movie.

 34. Peagle